adampresley/adampresley.github.io/_posts/2015-06-08-experiences-in-writing-an-integration-service-in-go.md

 * Fast Compile Time - Go just compiles fast
 * Native - Compiles to a single, native binary, for fast execution and easy distribution
 * Goroutines - Green threads that can communicte over channels, oftentimes avoiding mutexes and locks
-* Garbage Colected - Don't have to deal with manual memory management.
+* Garbage Collected - Don't have to deal with manual memory management.

 #### Those Who Do Not Like It